pmdevita/ChaosHeadNoah-HQ/Readme.md

 A higher quality assets patch for the Switch/Steam release of Chaos;Head.

-Not only is the English release of Chaos;Head NOAH poorly localized and rife with bugs, the assets
+Not only is the English release of Chaos;Head NOAH poorly localized and rife with bugs, the video assets
 have been severely and improperly compressed.
-The most noticeable example is the videos and background images.
 The Switch/Steam release is in 1080p, which should have been an improvement over the original 720p Xbox 360 release.
 However, there is so much artifacting in the images and videos that the perceived quality is actually lower.
-This patch aims to fix these issues with a few subprojects.
+This patch aims to fix this issue, as well as to investigate the quality of other media assets in the game.

-## Cutscene Re-encoding
+## Cutscene Upscale

 We need to match up the original Xbox cutscenes with the corresponding Switch and Steam files, then rescale to 1080p and properly transcode the result.
 We're going to attempt to do an AI upscale